HugoGranstrom/HugoGranstrom.github.io/_posts/2018-07-21-gravity-simulator.md

 A tutorial on how to code this yourself will be coming in the future.
 I the meanwhile if you're interested, I have written comments in the code that may be helpful.

+Remember, you can always count on your best friend, the calculator!

 Controls:
 - Zoom: scroll
 - Pan: Hold SHIFT and drag with left mouse button